So as I’m typing this article there are a few things you should know:

 2. Salvatore Ferragamo dress shoes are hand crafted Italian shoes that run anywhere from $500-$1700 a pair and are sold at the finest boutiques and stores.

 3. The pair I’m wearing cost me $4 and I got them at a thrift store.

 I know your favorite rappers want you to believe looking good requires you to move up two or three tax brackets.
-Me personally, I can’t afford a condo on my wrist (and honestly, your favorite rapper probably either) but I like to dress nice to.
+Me personally, I can’t afford a condo on my wrist (and honestly, your favorite rapper probably can’t either) but I like to dress nice too.
 As a recent college grad whose current situation is more Ramen than Filet Mignon (or #flaming young) I can still put an impressive wardrobe together and not break the bank, and you can too, just peep the technique.

 1. Understand why the top brands cost so much and then find alternatives.

 Ever wonder why you had to break your pockets when you went and bought that Polo sweater when the knock off was so much cheaper?
 While branding, reputation and popularity can make prices sky rocket, there are other reasons that bump the prices up.
 One of the biggest factors is the materials the clothes are made of.
 Man made materials like polyester and rayon are cheaper and are less durable than natural materials like cotton or wool.
 Or one brand of jeans may use a more expensive dye to get that rich shade.
 If you can find a lesser known brand with the same materials, cop that instead and save some bucks.

 Another reason that makes luxury brands luxury items is the man hours that go into making them.
 Top brands dedicate much more attention to detail when it comes to sewing and stitching their pieces together.
 This is why they seem to look so much better than other brands.
 Find yourself a good tailor and get your clothes customized to fit you perfectly.
 A $30 pair of jeans with $20 worth of tailoring will look just as good as a $300 pair of True Religions.